sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/saas/index.md

 ### How to contact the team and ask for help

 - For cloud users with urgent help requests reach out to our support team at [support@sourcegraph.com](mailto:support@sourcegraph.com).
-- For emergencies and incidents, alert the team using Slack command `/genie alert [message] for Cloud SaaS Team`.
+- For emergencies and incidents, alert the team using Slack command `/genie alert [message] for cloud-saas`.
 - For internal Sourcegraph teammates, join us in [#cloud-saas](https://sourcegraph.slack.com/archives/cloud-saas) to ask questions or request help from our team.
 - For cloud users with feature requests, please reach out to our product manager, Ryan, at [ryphil@sourcegraph.com](mailto:ryphil@sourcegraph.com) and include `Cloud Feature Request:` in your subject line.